Supermarine Spitfire: Surviving aircraft

-There are 54 Spitfires and a few Seafires in airworthy condition worldwide, although many air museums have examples on static display, for example, Chicago's Museum of Science and Industry has paired a static Spitfire with a static Ju 87 R-2/Trop.
+Owing to its wide usage in World War II and iconic status, a large number of Spitfires have survived into preservation.
+Approximately 240 Spitfires are preserved as of 2025, including around 70 which are airworthy.
+Many air museums have Spitfires on static display, for example, Chicago's Museum of Science and Industry has paired a static Spitfire with a static Ju 87 R-2/Trop.
 Stuka dive bomber.

 The oldest surviving Spitfire is a Mark 1, serial number K9942; it is preserved at the Royal Air Force Museum Cosford in Shropshire.
 This aircraft was the 155th built and first flew in April 1939.
 It flew operationally with No. 72 Squadron RAF until June 1940, when it was damaged in a wheels-up landing.
 After repair, it was used for training until August 1944, when it became one of several Battle of Britain aircraft veterans that were allocated to the Air Historical Branch for future museum preservation.

-What may be the most originally restored Spitfire in the world is maintained at Fantasy of Flight in Polk City, Florida.
-Over a six-year period in the 1990s, this aircraft was slowly restored by Personal Plane Services in England using almost 90% of its original aircraft skins.
-Owner Kermit Weeks insisted that the aircraft be restored as closely as possible to its original condition.
+A restored Spitfire is maintained at Fantasy of Flight in Polk City, Florida.
+Over a six-year period in the 1990s, this aircraft was restored by Personal Plane Services in England using almost 90% of its original aircraft skins.
+The owner Kermit Weeks insisted that the aircraft be restored as closely as possible to its original condition.
 Machine guns, cannon, gun sight and original working radios are all installed.

 Two MK 1 Supermarine Spitfires, originally restored by the Aircraft Restoration Company, remain in flying condition at the Imperial War Museum Duxford, in Cambridgeshire, England.
 Both restored by American billionaire Thomas Kaplan, one has been donated to the Imperial War Museum and the second was auctioned in July 2015 at Christie's, London.
-It is one of only four flying MK 1 Spitfires in the world.
+It was one of only four flying Mk I Spitfires at the time, with a fifth (P9372) restored to airworthy status following its first post-restoration flight on 22 April 2025.
 The aircraft fetched a record £3.1 million at auction on 9 July, beating the previous record for a Spitfire of £1.7 million set in 2009.

-Imperial War Museum Duxford, Cambridgeshire, is home to the largest collection of Spitfires, with 15-20 airworthy and static examples on site most weeks throughout the year.
-It is also rumoured that there is anywhere from 5 to 10 restoration projects also progressing on site between The Fighter Collection and the Aircraft Restoration Company.

-One Spitfire is kept in airworthy condition in the Israeli Air Force Museum.
+In 2021, Duxford hosted an exhibition of the Spitfire's evolution with twelve of the aircraft on display.
+This was reportedly the largest number "under one roof" during the 21st century.

 A Spitfire model ML407 was purchased by Carolyn Grace and her husband Nick in 1979.
 Carolyn Grace subsequently flew the Spitfire in several displays, including one commemorating the 60th anniversary of D-Day in 2004.